TEN7-Archive/tractorbeam/README.md

 * **srcRegion** is the S3 region in which `srcBucket` resides.
 Optional.
 * **srcEndpoint** is the S3 API endpoint to use for the source bucket.
 Optional, defaults to AWS S3.
 * **delete** specifies if files not present in the source bucket should be deleted in the target bucket.
 Optional, defaults to true.
+* **method** specifies the command to use to perform the sync.
+Must be `awcli` or `s3cmd`.
+Optional, default is `s3cmd`.

 By design, the S3-to-S3 backup is always performed *last* in Tractorbeam.
 This allows you to mirror previous backups easily.

+Note that Tractorbeam uses [s3cmd](https://s3tools.org/s3cmd) instead of the AWS CLI to perform the sync by default. s3cmd works slightly faster, and handles deep directories better.
+If you experience problems, you may fall back to the AWS CLI

 ## Deployment